dsyislearning/sws3009/README.md

 ### Cat Recognition CNN

-We use transfer learning to train our cat recognition CNN algorithms applied by our robot from VGC.
+We use transfer learning to train our cat recognition CNN algorithms applied by our robot from VGG16.

 ### Robot Control Logic and Hardware Architecture